 The P.S.A. has sat in an observer capacity only on I.S.R.G. and has sought no influence on insurance industry indicative recommendations.

-The National Standards Authority Of Ireland has sat in an observer capacity only on I.S.R.G. and has sought no influence on insurance industry indicative recommendations.
+The National Standards Authority Of Ireland sat in an observer capacity only at I.S.R.G. meetings and has sought no influence on insurance industry indicative recommendations.

 The role of non insurance industry participants and facilitators of the I.S.R.G group is to educate, update and inform the insurance industry representatives.
 To this end we invite European standards experts, SAVTA technicians, certification experts, CEN representatives and other experts with relevant information to attend our meetings.
 If you have qualification you feel would be relevant to the group please let us know?

 The role of insurance industry participants is to use their experience and knowledge to provide indicative insurance rates for certified and tested safes and vaults.
 These rates are intended to assist their clients, the safe industry and the general public to make informed and realistic estimates on the level of cover that can be achieved for these products in given circumstances in the Republic of Ireland.

 We welcome participants of the insurance, safe and vault or risk management industry who have qualifications that enable them to make an educated contribution to our work.
 Work is completely voluntary.